 INSULIN LISPRO; INSULIN LISPRO PROTAMINE (IN su lin LYE sproe; IN su lin LYE sproe PRO ta meen) is a human-made form of insulin.
 This drug lowers the amount of sugar in your blood.
 This medicine is a mixture of a rapid-acting insulin and a longer-acting insulin.
 It starts working quickly after injection and continues to work for as long as 12 to 24 hours.

 How should I use this medicine?

 This medicine is for injection under the skin.
 Use exactly as directed.
 It is important to follow the directions given to you by your health care professional or doctor.
 You should inject this medicine within 15 minutes before or after your meal.
 You will be taught how to use this medicine and how to adjust doses for activities and illness.
 Do not use more insulin than prescribed.
 Do not use more or less often than prescribed.

 Always check the appearance of your insulin before using it.
 This medicine should be white and cloudy.
 Do not use it if is not uniformly cloudy after mixing.
 To mix this medicine, roll the vial gently 10 times in your hands.
 If using the Humalog Mix disposable pen, roll the pen gently 10 times in your hands.
 Then, turn the pen upside down so that the glass ball moves from one end of the pen to the other.
 Do this at least 10 times.
 Make sure to perform the mixing procedures before each injection.
 In addition, the pen should be primed before each injection.
+If you use the pen, be sure to take off the outer needle cover before using the dose.
 Your doctor or diabetes educator will teach you how to use the pen.